801matt/stock-watcher-app/README.md

 This applciation has six stock symbols that may be added into the text input field to view data and visualizations about the desired stock.

-To view stock information, please enter any of the valid stock symbols as provided blow:
+To view stock information, please enter any of the valid stock symbols as provided below:

 - Facebook: FB
 - Uber: UBER